ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 Unit tests
 ^^^^^^^^^^

 Unit tests allow us to check some of the functionality that is difficult to test effectively in integration tests, like checking that every possible combination of options behaves as it should, or simulating conditions that we can't easily reproduce.
-The coverage of varius scenarios should be extensive, and the details of which, or how complext they are, will depend on the intracacies of the auth method itself.
+The coverage of various scenarios should be extensive, and the details of which, or how complex they are, will depend on the intricacies of the auth method itself.
 Looking at existing examples is highly recommended.

 A pytest fixture is provided to load fixtures files that contain sample Vault API responses.
 Using these allows for mocking of the HVAC authentication calls within the unit tests.